Additional Education Funding Resources

 In order to evaluate financial need, the U.S. Department of Education requires everyone applying for a federal student loan or grant to complete the FAFSA.
 This document helps verify your financial status, to make certain you get the full award amount to which you are entitled.

-You can fill out your FAFSA online (FAFSA on the Web) or download a PDF version to fill out on paper.
+You can fill out your FAFSA online or download a PDF version to fill out on paper.
 The online version helps eliminate delays and allows you to edit your application.
-You can get more information and get online assistance at the FAFSA website.
+You can get more information and online assistance at the FAFSA website.

 A Federal Pell Grant can be an excellent starting block for college funding.
 Unlike a loan, the need-based Pell Grant does not have to be repaid, and it can be used in conjunction with other scholarships and loans.